 Yes, I am getting to the point.
-WordPress is certainly a much better program than it was three years ago when I gave it a spin and abandonned the effort.
+WordPress is certainly a much better program than it was eight years ago when I gave it a spin and abandonned the effort.
 But it is still not software that is easy to use if you don’t like looking at code.
-And hey, in the early days of this century, I did manually code my own web pages.
+And hey, in the latter days of the previous century, I did manually code my own web pages.
 But like Apples, the common-person HTML beginnings have been upgraded beyond anything that a non-programmer would care to deal with.

 So that leaves me having to deal with WordPress, which as user-friendly as it is, doesn’t have that early Apple cachet.
 Yes, all these innovations to Apples, HTML, and WordPress have enabled users to do truly remarkable things with their blogs and web sites.
 But what have we lost in this rush to add features?
 Accessibility.
 Something that health care reformers have been touting as the new health care.
 But the parallels with the rise of computer technology that the average person can master is writ large.